lucas-bats/Time_traveler_app/README.md

 -   `src/app/`: Contains the main pages and layouts of the application, following the Next.js App Router structure.
 -   `src/components/`: Home to the React components used throughout the application.
     -   `src/components/ui/`: Contains the ShadCN UI components.
--   `src/lib/`: Includes helper functions, data definitions, and localization logic.
+-   `src/lib/`: Includes helper functions, data definitions (for characters, events, and their connections), and localization logic.
--   `src/ai/`: Holds the Genkit flows and AI-related logic.
+-   `src/ai/`: Holds the Genkit flows and AI-related logic for both character and event chats.
 -   `public/`: Static assets like images and fonts.